 With 6:53 remaining, a Washington assist set up an Elliott lay-in, which provided the Tigers with a seven-point lead.
 Shortly thereafter, Amari Robinson scored a second-chance layup after corralling an offensive rebound.
 The Demon Deacons trailed 60-51 at that point but were able to trim their deficit down to one, as a Wake Forest 3-pointer made the score 61-60 with 4:17 on the game clock.
 Spray shifted the momentum back in Clemson’s favor with a trey at the 3:46 mark.
 She then placed the Tigers ahead by five with 2:30 remaining via another shot from beyond the arc.
 With 18 seconds left, a pair of free throws by Spray made the score 69-66, and, following a frenetic finish, that ended up serving as the final tally.

-The Tigers will remain on the road for their next contest, with a matchup in Atlanta versus the Georgia Tech Yellow Jackets (12-3, 3-1) scheduled for Sunday, Jan.
-12. Slated to tip off at 2 p.m., the tilt at McCamish Pavilion will air on ACC Network Extra.
+The Tigers will remain on the road for their next outing on Thursday, Feb.
+4. Clemson will be aiming for a season split against the Georgia Tech (9-3, 7-2), as the Tigers will square off against the Yellow Jackets for the second time in the past month.
+Set to tip off at 7 p.m., the tilt at McCamish Pavilion in Atlanta will air on ACC Network Extra.

 Get the latest news on all things Clemson women’s basketball by following us on Twitter (@ClemsonWBB), Facebook (/ClemsonTigersWBB) and Instagram (@ClemsonWBB).